AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-07-11-62-5-percent-font-size-trick/index.md

 12px in rems: 12 / 16 = 0.75rem
 ```

-But here, we can express `12` as a multiple of `10` without changing the equation:
+Here, we can rewrite `12` as a multiple of `10` without changing the equation:

 ```
 12px in rems: (1.2 × 10) / 16 = 0.75rem